 Need support with anything from meter reading to gas safety checks?
 We’re here to help.
 Our Priority Service Register is for anyone who’s vulnerable, or just needs a little extra assistance at a difficult time in their life.
-Read on to find out if you could benefit from being on our PSR.

 The Priority Services Register (PSR) is a free support service for members in vulnerable situations.
 Each energy supplier has their own PSR.
 It’s a system developed by Ofgem, the UK’s energy regulator, to make sure help’s available for those who need it.

 This list gives some idea of who can join – but it’s not exhaustive.
 Support can also be given to those experiencing temporary difficulties in their lives – such as bereavement, pregnancy or recovering from an operation.
 But, generally, it’s possible you could join the Priority Services Register if you’re:

 Experiencing mental health issues

 Living with learning difficulties

 Unable to speak English

 You, or a carer/family member can sign up, using one of the following options: